cdayjr/video-tag/README.md

   message in there.
 - `parseVideoTags` - Gets all the tags via `getVideoTags` and parses each of them with `parseVideoTag`.
+- `urlToEmbedUrl` - Take a video URL and get just the embed URL for it.

 ## Notes